 Taking It To Court

 A creditor that wants to garnish your wages or levy your assets can’t do so without going to court.
 It must alert you that it intends to take legal action and give you a chance to mount a defense.
-Once it gets a judgment against you, however -- which it can do relatively easily if you fail to contest the matter -- it can get an order to garnish your wages or levy your bank account for the money.
-However, it can’t directly seize your tax refund.
+Once the creditor gets a judgment against you, however -- which it can do relatively easily if you fail to contest the matter -- the creditor can get an order to garnish your wages or levy your bank account for the money.
+However, the creditor can’t directly seize your tax refund.